 Different offices operate different procedures.
 If you are forming a civil partnership a schedule document will be issued by the civil partnership registrar who is registering your partnership.

-If you are celebrating your marriage or civil partnership at Priory Hall or in a Dudley borough approved premise you will receive a confirmation letter and an information pack once both notices have been given.
+If you are celebrating your marriage or civil partnership at Priory Hall, Thomas Robinson Building or in a Dudley borough approved premise you will receive a confirmation letter and an information pack once both notices have been given.

 This will guide you through the choices you have to make with regard to your ceremony and will tell you what will happen on the day.
 Any outstanding fees are due not later than three months before the date of your ceremony.